Saint-Pierre-Quiberon: Monuments

 Fort Penthièvre dates from the 19th century.

 Transport

 There are four railway stations in the commune of Saint-Pierre-Quiberon, all on the Auray–Quiberon railway which is operated in summer only: Saint-Pierre-Quiberon, Kerhostin, L'Isthme and Penthièvre.
 At Auray station connections to Paris and other places in France are offered.

+Films

+The 2019 French film Portrait of a Lady on Fire was filmed in part in Saint-Pierre-Quiberon.